siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.pandoc.md

 The dielectric loading applies to the combined field at the bright fringe.
 With
 $k=1$ the dielectric result gives $c_{\mathrm{eff}}=c/2$ (see
-@sec:energy-flux for the full energy and routing accounting).
+\nameref{sec:energy-flux} for the full energy and routing accounting).

 The two readings differ in the phase velocity assigned to the bright fringe: